arkency/posts/posts/2016-04-18-how-i-hunted-the-most-odd-ruby-bug.md

 15:27:37.813214 #11091] stopping agent level=0 pid=11091 at="lib/honeybadger/agent.rb:296:in `ensure in run'"
 ```

-The second time `stopping agent` appears in the log is exactly after `10` seconds.
-And then it appears in the middle.
+The second time `stopping agent` appears in the log exactly after `10` seconds.

 ## Digging into Honeybadger's code